yhoogstrate/fuma/README.md

 [http://galaxy-demo.ctmm-trait.nl/](http://galaxy-demo.ctmm-trait.nl/)

-## Usage ##
+## Command Line Usage ##
-To run FuMa, each dataset should be given as a separate file.
+To run FuMa via the command line, each dataset should be given as a separate file.
 Similarly, the corresponding gene reference(s) have to be provided for and linked to each experiment separately.
 Also, the file format has to be specified for each dataset.
-As you can imagine, this is a rather complex information structure and therefore, unfortunately, the commandline arguments are not simple either.
+As you can imagine, this is a rather complex information structure and therefore, unfortunately, the command line arguments are not simple either.

-The commandline usage of FuMa is:
+The command line usage of FuMa is:

 	usage: fuma [-h] [-V] [--verbose]
 	            [-a [ADD_GENE_ANNOTATION [ADD_GENE_ANNOTATION ...]]] -s ADD_SAMPLE